The Fayetteville DWI Court Process

 Now you’re out of jail, and there are a few steps to take.
 On the civil side of a DWI charge, you have to fight the automatic driver’s license suspension.
 You only have seven days to request a hearing.
 Do that immediately or call a lawyer who will make that happen.
 One of our criminal defense attorneys will represent you in that hearing, working to obtain the best possible outcome for you, including getting a temporary license to be able to drive to work or school.

 We highly recommend calling The Law Group of Northwest Arkansas LLP.
-One of our criminal defense attorneys can get started right away.
+One of our criminal defense lawyers can get started right away.
 We know how important it is to fight these charges and avoid a DWI conviction.

 After you get out of jail, you’ll have or receive a letter that tells you the date and time of your arraignment.
 This is your first court appearance.
 Hopefully, you have legal representation by now.
 But even if you don’t, you should attend, say very little, and plead not guilty.
 When you have a DWI defense lawyer, they’ll handle the arraignment for you.